ConcernedCitizen2025/Project2025-Assistant/_questions/160-economic-development-resource-extraction-indigenous-lands.md

 ---
 layout: question
-title: "Economic Development and Resource Extraction on Indigenous Lands"
+title: "Project 2025’s Impact on Indigenous Lands and Resource Extraction"
+description: "An analysis of Project 2025's policies for economic development and resource extraction on indigenous lands, highlighting concerns over indigenous rights, cultural heritage, and environmental protection."
 ---

+# **Project 2025’s Impact on Indigenous Lands and Resource Extraction**

-### *What policies does Project 2025 propose regarding economic development and resource extraction on indigenous lands?*
+## *What policies does Project 2025 propose regarding economic development and resource extraction on indigenous lands?*

-# Economic Development and Resource Extraction on Indigenous Lands: A Project 2025 Analysis

-#### Introduction
+### **Introduction**

-Project 2025 outlines a series of policies that aim to boost economic development through resource extraction, particularly on lands traditionally owned or used by indigenous communities.
-This initiative aligns with the broader goals of reducing federal oversight and promoting state and private sector involvement in land management.
-However, these policies raise significant concerns about the potential impacts on indigenous lands, cultural heritage, and the environment.
+Project 2025 proposes a series of policy changes aimed at promoting economic development through resource extraction, particularly on lands traditionally owned or used by indigenous communities.
+By advocating for reduced federal oversight and increased involvement of state and local governments, the plan emphasizes the economic potential of these lands.
+However, the focus on resource extraction and deregulation raises significant concerns about the long-term impact on indigenous rights, cultural heritage, and environmental sustainability.
+This analysis will examine the proposed policies and their implications for the future of indigenous lands.

 #### Policies on Economic Development and Resource Extraction